 Widely known as the first commercially released video game, Pong is a table tennis-simulation 2D game that gives players the objective to hit the moving object away from their base.
 As it is the first game ever developed, it uses very simple graphics with pixelated assets representing paddle and ball.

 For example, the deeply haunting black and white 2D game Limbo tells the story of a child who finds himself in a dark forest apparently set in the afterlife.
 The character goes on a side-scrolling adventure where he meets dangerous elements during his journey.
-This is a great example of how 2D artwork creates an ambiance so fitting for the tale of the game, something a 3D approach is not able to achieve in the same context.
+This is a great example of how 2D artwork creates an ambiance so fitting for the tale of the game, something 3D art will not be able to achieve in the same context.

 Then, there are games that merge 2D gameplay and 3D art, which is the case for New Super Mario Bros.
 Inversely, some games employ 3D gameplay and 2D artwork, which is what the popular Untitled Goose Game did.

 Some modern games also evoke nostalgia or the idea of “simpler times” by coupling storytelling with pixelated 2D artwork.
-This theme is stark in Stardew Valley, a role-playing game where the player leaves their corporate life behind to tend to the farm passed on by their grandfather.
+This theme is apparent in Stardew Valley, a role-playing game where the player leaves their corporate life behind to tend to the farm passed down by their grandfather.

 With the number of 2D games companies and developers produce today, it’s safe to say that 2D is sure to stay until the end.